awsdocs/aws-cdk-guide/v2/stacks.md

 The [Stack](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html) object provides a rich API, including the following:
 + `Stack.of(construct)` – A static method that returns the **Stack** in which a construct is defined\.
 This is useful if you need to interact with a stack from within a reusable construct\.
 The call fails if a stack cannot be found in scope\.
 + `stack.stackName` \(Python: `stack_name`\) – Returns the physical name of the stack\.
 As mentioned previously, all AWS CDK stacks have a physical name that the AWS CDK can resolve during synthesis\.
 + `stack.region` and `stack.account` – Return the AWS Region and account, respectively, into which this stack will be deployed\.
-These properties return either the account or Region explicitly specified when the stack was defined, or a string\-encoded token that resolves to the AWS CloudFormation pseudo\-parameters for account and Region to indicate that this stack is environment agnostic\.
-See [Environments](environments.md) for information about how environments are determined for stacks\.
+These properties return one of the following:
+  + The account or Region explicitly specified when the stack was defined
+  + A string\-encoded token that resolves to the AWS CloudFormation pseudo parameters for account and Region to indicate that this stack is environment agnostic

+  For information about how environments are determined for stacks, see [Environments](environments.md)\.
 + `stack.addDependency(stack)` \(Python: `stack.add_dependency(stack)` – Can be used to explicitly define dependency order between two stacks\.
 This order is respected by the cdk deploy command when deploying multiple stacks at once\.
 + `stack.tags` – Returns a [TagManager](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.TagManager.html) that you can use to add or remove stack\-level tags\.
 This tag manager tags all resources within the stack, and also tags the stack itself when it's created through AWS CloudFormation\.
-+ `stack.partition`, `stack.urlSuffix` \(Python: `url_suffix`\), `stack.stackId` \(Python: `stack_id`\), and `stack.notificationArn` \(Python: `notification_arn`\) – Return tokens that resolve to the respective AWS CloudFormation pseudo\-parameters, such as `{ "Ref": "AWS::Partition" }`\.
++ `stack.partition`, `stack.urlSuffix` \(Python: `url_suffix`\), `stack.stackId` \(Python: `stack_id`\), and `stack.notificationArn` \(Python: `notification_arn`\) – Return tokens that resolve to the respective AWS CloudFormation pseudo parameters, such as `{ "Ref": "AWS::Partition" }`\.
 These tokens are associated with the specific stack object so that the AWS CDK framework can identify cross\-stack references\.
 + `stack.availabilityZones` \(Python: `availability_zones`\) – Returns the set of Availability Zones available in the environment in which this stack is deployed\.
-For environment\-agnostic stacks, this always returns an array with two Availability Zones, but for environment\-specific stacks, the AWS CDK queries the environment and returns the exact set of Availability Zones available in the region you specified\.
+For environment\-agnostic stacks, this always returns an array with two Availability Zones\.
+For environment\-specific stacks, the AWS CDK queries the environment and returns the exact set of Availability Zones available in the Region that you specified\.
 + `stack.parseArn(arn)` and `stack.formatArn(comps)` \(Python: `parse_arn`, `format_arn`\) – Can be used to work with Amazon Resource Names \(ARNs\)\.
 + `stack.toJsonString(obj)` \(Python: `to_json_string`\) – Can be used to format an arbitrary object as a JSON string that can be embedded in an AWS CloudFormation template\.
 The object can include tokens, attributes, and references, which are only resolved during deployment\.
-+ `stack.templateOptions` \(Python: `template_options`\) – Enables you to specify AWS CloudFormation template options, such as Transform, Description, and Metadata, for your stack\.
++ `stack.templateOptions` \(Python: `template_options`\) – Use to specify AWS CloudFormation template options, such as Transform, Description, and Metadata, for your stack\.

 ## Nested stacks<a name="stack_nesting"></a>

 The [NestedStack](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.NestedStack.html) construct offers a way around the AWS CloudFormation 500\-resource limit for stacks\.
-A nested stack counts as only one resource in the stack that contains it, but can itself contain up to 500 resources, including additional nested stacks\.
+A nested stack counts as only one resource in the stack that contains it\.
+However, it can contain up to 500 resources, including additional nested stacks\.

 The scope of a nested stack must be a `Stack` or `NestedStack` construct\.
-The nested stack needn't be declared lexically inside its parent stack; it is necessary only to pass the parent stack as the first parameter \(`scope`\) when instantiating the nested stack\.
+The nested stack doesn't need to be declared lexically inside its parent stack\.
+It is necessary only to pass the parent stack as the first parameter \(`scope`\) when instantiating the nested stack\.
 Aside from this restriction, defining constructs in a nested stack works exactly the same as in an ordinary stack\.

 At synthesis time, the nested stack is synthesized to its own AWS CloudFormation template, which is uploaded to the AWS CDK staging bucket at deployment\.
-Nested stacks are bound to their parent stack and are not treated as independent deployment artifacts; they are not listed by `cdk list` nor can they be deployed by `cdk deploy`\.
+Nested stacks are bound to their parent stack and are not treated as independent deployment artifacts\.
+They aren't listed by `cdk list`, and they can't be deployed by `cdk deploy`\.

 References between parent stacks and nested stacks are automatically translated to stack parameters and outputs in the generated AWS CloudFormation templates, as with any [cross\-stack reference](resources.md#resource_stack)\.